 - creating a consortium of leading scientific minds from industry, academia, and government to improve safety evaluations of dietary supplements

 - taking strong actions against makers of illegal products, including those making false claims or containing impurities or ingredients not listed on the label (see my earlier blog post on tainted supplements).

 - Supplement makers can make general claims about connections between their supplement and the body's "structure and function."
 For example, a vitamin maker touting calcium in a product can say it's good for bone health –– although calcium supplements may offer little or nothing for most people with healthy bones, diets rich in calcium, and no medical condition requiring extra calcium.

 - Supplement makers cannot claim their product treats or prevents a particular disease.
 That disclaimer, which may seem to contradict marketing promises, must appear on every package.
-So, commercials suggesting that a supplement can reverse or slow Alzheimer’s disease, or any dementia, are perilously close to running afoul of the rules on marketing supplements.
-That’s why the makers of Prevagen have been warned before about making deceptive claims by the Federal Trade Commission and New York state's attorney general in 2017).
+So, commercials suggesting that a supplement can reverse or slow Alzheimer's disease, or any dementia, are perilously close to running afoul of the rules on marketing supplements.
+The makers of Prevagen have been warned before about making deceptive claims by the Federal Trade Commission and New York state's attorney general in 2017).